dataning/databradford/README.md

 <!-- badges: end -->

-The goal of databradford is to provide a quick way to use open datasets for Bradford.
+The goal of databradford is to provide a quick way to explore open datasets for Bradford city.

 ## Roadmap